From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Average accuracy: 87% (within 13% of actual)

-Good but not great.
-The misses came from two sources: deals closing earlier than expected and payment timing delays.
+It was good but not great.
+The misses came from two places: some deals closed earlier than expected, and some payments arrived later than planned.

 Refinements made: